University of Colorado Denver l Anschutz Medical Campus

 The University of Colorado Denver | Anschutz Medical Campus is dedicated to ensuring a safe and secure environment for our faculty, staff, students and visitors.
 To assist in achieving that goal, we conduct background investigations for all prospective employees.

-- A bachelor's degree in biological or chemical sciences, law, business or a directly related field from an accredited institution
+- A bachelor's degree in biological or chemical sciences or a directly related field from an accredited institution

-- A graduate degree from an accredited institution of higher education in biological or chemical sciences, law or business
+- A graduate degree from an accredited institution of higher education in biological or chemical sciences.

 - At least two years professional experience in the area of technology transfer or patents and/or licensing including the development, preparation, negotiation, review, and execution of a wide range of business contracts.

 - Ability to communicate effectively, both in writing and orally.